-1920’s was the decade where rules were meant to be broken.
-Fashion took a leap into the modern era; past years clothing took a backseat, while comfort and style came in first.
-A time of short skirts, long necklaces, dangling earring, and beaded bags.
+The 1920s was the decade where rules were meant to be broken.
+Fashion leaped into the modern era; in past years, clothing took a backseat, while comfort and style came in first—a time of short skirts, long necklaces, dangling earrings, and beaded bags.
 Jewelry of the era ranged from more traditional pieces, with influences of the previous decades’ art nouveau, to bolder geometric Art Deco pieces.
-Tiffany & Co. has recreated pieces from that era in its latest collection, which is inspired by the 20’s themed movie ‘The Great Gatsby.’
-Adapted from F. Scott Fitzgerald’s novel, ‘The great Gatsby’ will premiere in theatres on May 2013.
+Tiffany & Co. has recreated pieces from that era in its latest collection, inspired by the 20’s themed movie ‘The Great Gatsby.’
+Adapted from F. Scott Fitzgerald’s novel, ‘The great Gatsby’ will premiere in theatres in May 2013.
 Harrods with their jazz bar and now Tiffany aims to sweep its customers into that era, as they give their New York flagship store a 20’s makeover.
-The window showcases are covered with grand crystal pillars, glass bubbles and sparkly jewels, all part of the elaborate grandeur featured in the five key party scenes in the upcoming movie.
-The jewelry is emphasized by the over the top display.
+The window showcases are covered with grand crystal pillars, glass bubbles, and sparkly jewels, all part of the elaborate grandeur featured in the five key party scenes in the upcoming movie.
+The over-the-top display emphasizes the jewelry.

 An elegant display of two porcelain hands wearing pearl-and-diamond bracelets while floating in a sea of glass bubbles is another accessory from the collection.

-Draped on the skyline, is a cultured pearl and silver Sautoir necklace surrounded by crystal pillars.
+Draped on the skyline are a cultured pearl and silver Sautoir necklace surrounded by crystal pillars.

 Tiffany has covered the boutique façade with a 45- foot high reminisce of the art-deco fountains applique design.
 The movie has sparkly creations by Tiffany for actress Carey Mulligan.